INFORMSJoC/2023.0162/scripts/README.md

 Specifically for the alternative approaches based on interval Newton methods (see "exe_newton.py"), we have the following parameters.

 **narrow_box_init**: If true, then a local solver (either IPOPT or SLSQP) is used to compute a local solution on the current box in each iteration.
 Then, a narrow box is constructed around it, in which it is attempted to verify the existence of feasible points.
+If false, then the Krawczyk operator is directly used on the existing boxes.

 **narrow_box_tol_init**: Can be used to define the length of the constructed narrow box.